infotus/mobile-app-docs/docs/technical/Services/chat.md

 ---
-title: Global Chat
+title: In App Chat
 weight: 2
 ---

-# Global Chat
+# In App Chat